pimlu/connect4/README.md

 This is an online multiplayer Connect 4 game written as a technical experiment.

-It's actually is a "single-page app" but doesn't use a single JS tag.
+It's actually a "single-page app" but it doesn't use a single JS tag.
 The way it does this is sort of convoluted.

 ### Usage